rsolter/rsolter.github.io/_posts/2019-11-01-Monthly_Bike_Forecast.md

 Evaluating the diagnostic plots for the (2,1,9) residuals return a seemingly random residual plot and no significant autocorrelations.
-There does appear to be some

 ![](/rblogging/2019/11/01/Monthly_Bike_Forecast_files/Fit%20Evaluation-1.png)

-*auto.arima()*
+#### Comparing ARIMA to auto.arima

 Comparing the ARIMA(2,1,9) to the results from auto.arima we can see the automated function does not account for the autocorrelation at q(9).
-Furthermore, the AIC is slightyl smaller in the ARIMA(2,1,9) model.
+Furthermore, the AIC is slightly smaller in the ARIMA(2,1,9) model.

 ``` r
 auto.arima(deseasoned_count_d1)